orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *The thing to realize is that, opposite boundaries - extremes - are intricately connected.
-If your desire is to jump to some extreme*
+If your desire is to jump to some extreme.
+Often first going to the opposite extreme will make that much easier.
+If*
 ***[], []***
 ***, 2XXX***